kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

 ## Apply local rate limit settings to Layer 4 traffic {#layer4}

-1. Apply local rate limiting settings to Layer 4 traffic by adding the `networkLocalRatelimit` settings to the `gateway-proxy` resource.
+1. Apply local rate limiting settings to Layer 4 traffic by adding the `networkLocalRatelimit` setting to the `gateway-proxy` resource.
 The following example configures the gateway with a token bucket with a maximum of 1 token that is refilled every 100 seconds.
    ```yaml
    kubectl apply -n gloo-system -f - <<EOF
    apiVersion: gateway.solo.io/v1